interuss/tsc/README.md

 ## Policies and Procedures

 The InterUSS TSC is governed by the [Technical Charter](CHARTER.md).
 The Charter provides a foundational structure for the TSC on topics such as its scope, how to make decisions, and how to make changes to itself.
-At the same time, it grants the TSC a high degree of freedom when determining how to implement the policies of the Presto Foundation.
+At the same time, it grants the TSC a high degree of freedom when determining how to implement the policies of InterUSS.

 The following policies and procedures have been adopted by the TSC.